 A. Most homeowners policies specifically exclude coverage for losses that result from flood.
-A flood exclusion may specify that the insurance company will not pay for losses caused by or resulting from flood, surface water, waves, storm surge, tides, tidal water, tidal waves, tsunami, seiche, overflow of streams or other bodies of water, or spray from any of these, all whether driven by wind or not.
+A flood exclusion may specify that the insurance company won’t pay for losses caused by or resulting from flood, surface water, waves, storm surge, tides, tidal water, tidal waves, tsunami, seiche, overflow of streams or other bodies of water, or spray from any of these, all whether driven by wind or not.

 If you bought a policy that provides coverage for damage caused by flood or rising water the policy should cover the damage to your home that was caused by storm surge.
-This type of coverage is typically purchased under a flood insurance policy through the National Flood Insurance Program (NFIP).
-The NFIP policy refers to a flood (in part) as a general and temporary condition of partial or complete inundation of normally dry land from overflow of inland or tidal waters and/or unusual and rapid accumulation or runoff of surface waters from any source.
+This type of coverage is typically purchased under a flood insurance policy through the National Flood Insurance Program.
+The NFIP policy refers to a flood (in part) as a general and temporary condition of partial or complete inundation of normally dry land from overflow of inland or tidal waters or unusual and rapid accumulation or runoff of surface waters from any source.

 A. The TWIA dwelling policy specifically excludes coverage for losses that result from flood.
 The flood exclusion in the policy specifies that the insurance company will not pay for losses caused by or resulting from flood, surface water, waves, storm surge, tides, tidal water, tidal waves, tsunami, seiche, overflow of streams or other bodies of water, or spray from any of these, all whether driven by wind or not.